pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 }
 ```

-`PlayerMapper.java` is a mapping interface file generated using Mybatis Generator.
+`PlayerMapper.java` is a mapping interface file generated using MyBatis Generator.
 This file only defines the interface, and the implementation classes of interface are automatically generated using XML or annotations.

 ```java
 package com.pingcap.model;